COSCS340/news/ProjectIdeas.md

 # Project ideas

-## A system to support social interacttion analysis
+## A system to support social interaction analysis

 Given a set of twitter accounts, the system retrieves, store, cleans, and does basic text processing and/or social network analysis on the set of accounts and accounts that interacted with these accounts.